 Version 2.0 December 2016.
-This document provides guidance for hospitals working to meet the requirments of the Green Cleaning goal of the Healthier Hospitals Safer Chemical Challenge
+This document provides guidance for hospitals working to meet the requirements of the Green Cleaning goal of the Healthier Hospitals Safer Chemical Challenge

-EPEAT is global ecolabel program for electronics.
+EPEAT is a global ecolabel program for electronics.
 The Green Electronics Council managest the program which provides independent verification of manufacturers’ sustainability claims.
-The EPEAT online Registry lists sustainable products from many different manufactures.
+The EPEAT online Registry lists sustainable products from many different manufacturers.
 EPEAT for Purchasers has many other resources for municipal, institutional, and state purchasers.